Table of Contents

 Before you can start adding items to tables you need to add the Table itself.
 To do that:

-- Check to ensure the table you want doesn't already exist and if it doesn't push the New button.
+2. Check to ensure the table you want doesn't already exist and if it doesn't push the Add New Table button.

-- Enter the Name you want to call the table.
+3. Enter the Table Name you want to call the table.
 You don't always need to name the table exactly the same as the Class as this might change for your business.

-- Select the Class of the table, which determines where it is used
+4. Select the Table Class of the table, which determines where it is used and what options appear on the screen.

 Table Classes